 - Nov.
 12, Margaret Kosal, The Geopolitics of Rare and Not-So-Rare Elements

-Refreshments are served, and periodic table t-shirts are given away, after every lecture
+Refreshments are served, and periodic table t-shirts are raffled, at every lecture.

 Free and open to the public